debrawolford/treat-your-pup/README.md

 3. When selecting Twitter icon it directs to twitter.com

 -Order Meals:
-1. Click on "See Meals"
+1. Clicked on "See Meals"
-2. Click on any order button on the page.
+2. Clicked on any order button on the page.
-3. See if "Sorry! " message pops up when trying to order.
+3. Confirmed that "Sorry! " message pops up when trying to order.
-4. Repeat for all "Order" buttons on the page.
+4. Repeated for all "Order" buttons on the page.

 W3C Markup Validation was used to ensure that all of the HTML and CSS code matches industry standards.